Kuurp/nekoweb-discord-widget/README.md

 The API will be available at https://[your github name].github.io/nekoweb-discord-widget/nekoweb.json

-It updates each 30 minutes, you can change this in the .github/workflows/update.yml file
+It updates every 30 minutes, you can change this in the .github/workflows/update.yml file